 “Do you think that by making gender-affirming care illegal that we will no longer have trans children?” said Democratic Rep. Tina Bojanowski.
 “You are wrong.
 What we will have is more dead trans children.”

 Republican Rep. Kimberly Poore Moser’s objections included how the bill would treat medical workers.
 She said it signals to them that the state is “going to micromanage you, we are going to insert government into the practice of medicine and we are going to punish you if you step out of line.”

 Nationally, state lawmakers are approving extensive measures against LGBTQ individuals this year, from bills targeting trans athletes and drag performers to ones limiting gender-affirming care.
-In Mississippi, Republican Gov. Tate Reeves recently signed a bill to ban gender-affirming hormones or surgery in the state for anyone younger than 18.
-The Republican governors of South Dakota and Utah have signed bans on gender-affirming care this year.
+In Mississippi, Republican Gov. Tate Reeves this week signed a bill to ban gender-affirming hormones or surgery in the state for anyone younger than 18.
+The Republican governors of South Dakota and Utah have signed bans on gender-affirming care this year,

 In Kentucky, transgender-rights activists made impassioned pleas against the bill when it was reviewed Thursday by the House Judiciary Committee.

 “I encourage any trans person who can hear my voice, to stand tall and proud,” said Miles Joyner, who is a trans man.
 “Do not bow your head.
 We are not villains.
 We are not predators.
 We are human beings deserving of dignity and respect.”